clindet/bget/doc/cli.md

     #>       --info-study-stat          Returns an annotated version of the Study Structure info URL.
     #>       --info-study-struct        Returns all available data elements for a single study record.
     #>       --json-pretty              Pretty json files.
-    #>   -o, --outfn string             Out specifies destination of the returned data (default to stdout).
     #>   -q, --query string             Query specifies the search query for record retrieval (required).
     #>   -r, --retries int              Retry specifies the number of attempts to retrieve the data. (default 5)
     #>       --retries-sleep-time int   Sleep time after one retry. (default 5)